-For Terry, a trans man from Mexico, being separated from his wife and young son is unimaginable.
-And thanks to Immigration Equality, he doesn’t have to.
+Terry, a trans man from Mexico, can’t imagine being separated from his wife and young son.
+Now, as an asylum winner, he doesn’t have to.

 Terry, Adriana, and Darien